shawnmssu/migrate/README.md

   - Repeat the previous step
   - [Option]Running ulb backend health check
   - [Option]RollBack the ulb backend about Cube When migrate got error.
+- `migrate private-ip`
+  - Try to Create temporary one UHost to validate UHost Config, waiting for UHost running and then delete it.
+  - Delete one Cube for freed the private ip
+  - Create UHost By the private ip and UHost Config (Default: Shared Outstanding UHost)
+  - Waiting for UHost Running
+  - Repeat the previous step
+  - [Option] use the `dry-run` flag to validate UHost Config and Cube config
+    - if set true which means that only try to create the UHost with config, waiting for UHost running and then delete it.
+    - for example:`migrate private-ip --conf xxx ----dry-run`

 ## Installation